wellyshen/react-cool-dimensions/README.md

 | `unobserve`         | function |         | To stop observing the target element.                                                                                  |
 | `observe`           | function |         | To re-start observing the target element once it's stopped observing.                                                  |

-### Parameters
+### Parameter

-The options provides the following configurations and event callback for you.
+The `options` provides the following configurations and event callback for you.

 | Key                | Type           | Default | Description                                                                                                                                                                                   |
 | ------------------ | -------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |